ehmicky/autoserver/docs/client/rpc/jsonrpc.md

 JSON-RPC error responses follow the usual error [response format](../request/error.md#error-responses), with some changes to accomodate the JSON-RPC spec:
-  - the main response's envelope conforms to JSON-RPC, e.g. it has a JSON-RPC error code
+  - the main response's envelope conforms to JSON-RPC, e.g. it has an [error code](../request/error.md#error-types).
+See the previous link for a list of the error codes used.
   - the main error information is available under `error.data`
   - `error.data.description` is available under `error.message`